mogtofu33/gitlab-ci-drupal/docs/plan.md

 ## Future plan

 You want to help me make this better?
-Good! just PR!
+Good! just PR / MR!

 I would like to:

+- Add a one page report that can be published to Gitlab pages

+- Add release sample
+ - Release to Gitlab when https://gitlab.com/gitlab-org/release-cli/-/blob/master/docs/index.md#using-this-tool-in-gitlab-ci
+ - Release to Drupal.org

 - Add a variable for artifacts expire_in value, when this is merged:
 https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/1893